 In addition to clinical assessment and treatment, we also offer free and low-cost workshops throughout the year.
 Our workshops typically address topics such as parenting through separation and divorce, ADHD and learning disabilities, and developing coping skills.

 Clinical interventions are provided by professional staff, postdoctoral fellows, and graduate level students under the supervision of professional staff.
 You do not have to be affiliated with the university to receive our services.
+Explore our services to see what have to offer and contact us to learn more about what we can do for your family.

 Our Services and Specialties